pvoo/bigquery-mcp/README.md

 Practical MCP server for navigating BigQuery datasets and tables by LLMs.
 Designed for larger projects with many datasets/tables, optimized to keep LLM context small while staying fast and safe.

-- **Minimal by default**: list datasets and tables by name first; fetch details only when asked
+- **Minimal by default**: list datasets and tables names; fetch details only when asked
 - **Navigate larger projects**: filter by name, request detailed metadata/schemas on demand
-- **Quick table insight**: optional schema and fill-rate to help an agent decide relevance fast
+- **Quick table insight**: optional schema, column descriptions and fill-rate to help an agent decide relevance fast
 - **Safe to run**: read-only query execution with guardrails (SELECT/WITH only, comment stripping)

-## Why this exists
-With other solutions I ran into issues navigating larger projects, where too much metadata is returned up front and overflows the LLM context window.
-This server returns only what you need first (names, counts, timestamps), then lets you drill into detail (schemas, descriptions, fill-rate) when it's useful.

 ## Quick Start